 How did your experience as a teacher shape Teach to One?

-I taught fifth grade.
-And I taught some kids in my class on a second-grade level and others on an eighth-grade level and everything in between.
-During my very first week on the job, I received a set of fifth-grade math textbooks and was told “good luck.”
+When I taught fifth grade, some of the kids in my class were on a second-grade level, others on an eighth-grade level, and everything in between.
+During my very first week on the job, I received a set of fifth-grade math textbooks and didn’t have any resources to help the students who were below or above grade level.
 And that is the story of many fifth grade teachers.
 There’s this constant challenge between trying to meet each student’s unique needs and trying to make sure that you cover the assigned grade-level curriculum.
+Teach to One gives teachers the tools they need to give all students access to the education they deserve.

 What is the one book that you recommend our community should read and why?